New System – new processes

 - Systems integration and how Concourse fits: video #4

 Q: I didn’t receive my Canvas invite.
 How do I use Concourse?

-A: When you login to Canvas an “invite button” in green should appear. video help #1
+A: When you login to Canvas an “invite button” in green should appear.
+Canvas Video Help

 Q: I submitted my syllabus too soon.
 Can I get it un-submitted?